jmillpps/reality/README.md

 Thus, **forces must exist—not as imposed laws, but as inevitable stabilizing principles**.

+The river does not follow an externally imposed law; rather, its path emerges naturally from the terrain itself, always finding the most stable, least resistant route.

 Forces do not act upon objects. **Forces are the statistical structures that define what interactions can persist.**

 ## **The Self-Organization of Forces**